canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-windows/create-a-usb-stick-on-windows.md

 ---

-# How to create a bootable USB stick on Windows
+# Create a bootable USB stick on Windows

 ## Getting started
 Duration: 0:05